Iowa lawmakers and farmers ask for change with waivers to small oil refineries

 "We are already struggling because of the tariffs, because of the USMCA, and this is just one more thing that sinks us deeper," Cinnamon Ridge Farms owner John Maxwell said.

-President Trump approved year round sales of ethanol, set to begin this summer.
-Earlier this month, Environmental Protection Agency granted 31 exemptions to small refineries across the country, giving them a pass on blending ethanol into gasoline.
+President Trump approved year round sales of ethanol, set to begin in the summer of 2019.
+In August, the Environmental Protection Agency granted 31 exemptions to small refineries across the country, giving them a pass on blending ethanol into gasoline.
 Iowa is the largest producer of both corn and ethanol.

 "Billions of bushels go into ethanol," Maxwell said.